Great Books make Great Teachers!

 - Literature introduces children to age-appropriate classics

-- Historical fiction inserts the child into the time period - they live history!
+- Historical fiction immerses the child into the time period - they live history!

-Each Syllabus and Daily Lesson Plan contains reading lists for all age levels.
+Each Program guide contains reading lists for all age levels.

 Depending on your goals and situation, you may choose as many or as few books from the lists as you like.